 One of the brightest spots for our Children’s ministry this year has been the overwhelming support of parents and other members of the congregation who have stepped up to volunteer in various roles but particularly that of Sunday School teachers.
 The Education Team was truly taken aback by the generous support this year and it has enabled us to bring back the Little Lambs ministry for the 2022-2023 school year, which provides a Christian education opportunity for children 0-3 years old and their families once a month during the education hour.

 The beginning of a new school year once again kicked off with God’s Work, Our Hands Sunday, with the students able to participate in a number of volunteer activities.
 September also brought Bible Sunday, with Bibles gifted to students in 4K, 3rd grade, and 7th grade.

 In October we co-hosted a Trunk or Treat event outside at GSLC.
 It was once again an incredibly successful event this year thanks to the help of our Cub Scout pack also participating.
 In December we were once again able to put on a Sunday School Christmas program.
 Students presented the program “The Runaway Christmas Pageant” during worship service.

-Overall, Sunday mornings in the Education wing have returned to a place of energy and excitement.
-We have been blessed to have three new families join the Sunday School program this year.
-As we head into the new year, we will look to continue to adapt as needed, in order to ensure that we are able to safely share the Good News and help our children plant firm roots in faith.
+We are pleased to report that overall, Sunday mornings in the Education wing are full of energy, excitement and love.
+We have been blessed to have two new families join the Sunday School program this year.
+As we head into the new year, we look forward to the many blessings and opportunities God gives us to learn from and with the youngest members of His flock.